AmarPivcic/TicTacToe/README.md

 To play, each player takes turns clicking on an empty square on the grid to place their symbol.
 The game continues until one player gets three in a row or all the squares are filled, resulting in a draw.
 The app will display a message when someone wins.

 This game was made to be transformed into an .apk file for Android devices, but you can play it on your browser on any device.
-Transformation was done with Appilx website to app converter (https://appilix.com).
+Transformation was done with Appilix website to app converter (https://appilix.com).

 ## How to use